 Did you know that chimpanzees in the wild have been observed sharpening sticks on rocks and using them to etch markings onto rocks?
 Many stationery lovers believe that chimpanzees also have a passion for writing as many people do.

-This Stationery Week get together with other stationery lovers, join the stationery community and celebrate in style.
+This National Stationery Week get together with other stationery lovers, join the stationery community and celebrate in style.